-This is far from the most professional looking cake I’ve ever made, but I thought I’d share it anyway- in case you need to built a ski parka cake for that winter birthday party.
+This is far from the most professional looking cake I’ve ever made, but I thought I’d share it anyway- in case you need to built a ski parka cake for that winter birthday party, or need cake ideas for boys.
 Here’s how I came up with the shape:

 Mix up two cake mixes and bake one in a 9 X 13 inch pan and the other in two 6 X 6 inch pans.
 Let them cool, then remove the cake from the pans.